 For the people who have endured what I have and even more, like my husband, who told me that at times for days he did not eat, had no clean water to drink, or even bath with, as a boy after his parents died, just a small child, he was made to sleep in what we call passage, or hall way of relatives house, on hard concrete, with flies and mosquitoes, no sheets or pillows, no one cared for him, and as he learned Ifa, he suffered almost like a slave to the people of his household and compound, yet he said to who he is now and for what he has learned in his life, for all his knowledge of Ifa and all the medicines and the vast knowledge that he has, he would do it all over again and so would I, although I beg God, please have mercy on me, should I return to this realm, and not let me go through what I did before.
 I shudder to remember it.

 I do this blog for you all.
 I am your mentor, your guide, your source of reference, your light (one of them) to the world of the unknown.
 I offer myself freely to your questions and to your search, genuinely.
-You are fools if you do not take the opportunity granted unto you, all of you, because in this world to find a genuine person, one will sweat hard.
+In this world to find a genuine person, one will sweat hard.
 Who ever finds me, is supposed to, and who ever appreciates me, God bless you!
 I am here, loving, kind, helpful and willing, Do not suffer in your awakening as I did, lean on me!

 I LOVE YOU ALL

 Òní kò lè ba àná jẹ́, ọ̀la kò sì lè ba òní jẹ́, ṣùgbọ́n ìbàjẹ́ ọ̀la, ọwọ́ òní ló wà. /